UofT-Box/UofT-Timetable-Builder/README.md

 ## License
-This project is protected under the MIT licence.
-Please refer to the Licence.txt for more information.
+This project is protected under the GNU license.
+Please refer to the LICENSE for more information.